 We called 2017 as the year of the British guitar band, and 2018 looks set to cement that beyond these shores.
 Britannia rules the radio waves - once again.

 The boundary-pushing diversity and creativity on display from British Youth are quite remarkable.
-Making it one of the hardest years ever to cut down to 20 bands for this list.
 Off-kilter song structures and jazz permeate the musical output.
 We see electro combining with post-punk and splitting the musical atom before the year is out.
 And the kindling of a reemergence of reggae, as a rising force.

 One of the most vital and invigorating periods in British music is upon us.
 Youth have found their voice and are soundtracking our lives.
 Some are angry; some are reflective - they all have something to say.